kr55/ssis-cataloger-docs/getting-started.md

 The `Overwrite environment variable values` setting recreates environment variables and parameter default values in the target.

 {: .warning }
-Using this setting will recreate target SSIS environment variables.
-You would loose existing target environment variable values in this case.
+Using this setting will recreate the target SSIS environment variables.
+You would lose existing target environment variable values in this case.

 ## Export Sensitive Data